This post may contain affiliate links. Please read my disclaimer for more info.

 Ionian overlaps Dorian.
 Dorian overlaps Phrygian and so on.
 A good way to use this overlap visualization is to improvise over a backing track using only 1 or 2 adjacent modes such as G Ionian and A Dorian. when this becomes comfortable, move on to the next pair.

-For the rest of you, let’s move on to the workout!
+Let’s move on to the workout!

 The Modal Workout Printable .PDF